jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 After spending some time reading Facebook's published [research paper](https://peerj.com/preprints/3190/) on fbprophet, conducted by their mathematicians, as well as breaking down the developers' codes from their [open-source repository](https://github.com/facebook/prophet/tree/master/python) (Python), I was able to understand, in details, the mathematics & computational executions, thus built my own time-series forecaster with additional complexities added, utilizing their mathematical foundations.

 ---
-As an attempt of mine to explain the model in more applicable details, and alternatively recreate it with further implementations added, in this post, we will:
+As an attempt of mine to explain the model in more applicable details, and alternatively recreate it with further implementations added, in this post, we will explore:

-1. Mathematically understand the difference between **Ordinary v.s.
+1. The difference between **Ordinary v.s.
 Generalized** Linear Models (GLM) & why we are using GLM to build time-series forecasters.
-2. Explore the concept of "going Bayesian" (Bayes' Theorem), the benefits from doing so & the extended philosophy behind it.
+2. The benefits of "going Bayesian"
-3. Break down the mathematics of FBProphet.
+3. The mathematics and backend code of FBProphet.

-4. Build our own version in Python with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampler (since I am not yet super fluent in Stan by the time I write this post).
-In addition, I will not spend much time talking about PyMC3, as you can navigate [here](https://docs.pymc.io/) to explore.
+Such that, at the end, we aim to build our own version in Python with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampler.
+> In addition, I will not spend much time talking about PyMC3, as you can navigate [here](https://docs.pymc.io/) to explore.
 It's an amazing sampler for probabilistic models built in Python, that implements frontier computational algorithms for regressions of various distributions in our built models.
 In addition with a rich library of variational inferencing methods, it also use them to accelerate MCMC simulations for sampling/fitting purposes.

 ---